-The short answer is not in this context.
-Although the herbicides used by Eversource are approved for use by the state, there is good cause for concern.
+The short answer is not in this context and there is good cause for concern.
 Regular spraying in environmentally sensitive areas is harmful to the plants and animals that inhabit those areas since they are subject to consistent higher levels of exposure.
 In addition, one of the approved herbicides for use in vegetation control is glyphosate, a substance deemed as a “probable carcinogen” by the IARC, the World Health Organization’s cancer assessment agency, and currently banned in several countries.
 Another approved herbicide used by Eversource, fosamine ammonium (Krenite), has had no human health risk assessment as it’s not approved for residential use, yet it’s used on rights of way that are cleared right up to abutter’s properties.

-No. Eversource’s proposal involves construction of a non-continuous service road which they claim can be used as a base for a rail trail.
+Eversource’s proposal states they will construct a "non-continuous service road" which they claim could be used as a base for a rail trail.
 The proposal does NOT include construction of the trail, nor maintenance of the service road for other than Eversource purposes.
-Eversource’s proposal does not include repair/replacement of the bridges along the proposed MBTA route.

-Eversource’s proposal involves a clear cutting of trees of either an 82 foot (overground towers) or roughly 32 foot (underground lines) as determined by the utility company.
-Protect Sudbury has no official position on the rail trail itself, but recommends that the town reject the current Eversource proposal through the MBTA right of way on economic, aesthetic, and environmental grounds whether or not Eversource claims their “service road” is a “base layer” for a rail trail.
-If Sudbury wants to be part of the Mass.
+Protect Sudbury has no official position on the rail trail itself, but recommends if Sudbury wants to be part of the Mass.
 Central Rail Trail that is planned to connect Boston to Northampton, that’s something for the town to decide, not a private utility.
 Most rail trails are 12-20 feet wide and would have considerably less aesthetic and environmental impact than a high voltage transmission line.